pinterweb/dotnet-solution-template/CSharp/README.md

 ## Getting Started

-- Commit your code to source control (e.g. `feat(all): Add initial infrastructure`)
-- Add your continuous integration assets (e.g. azure-pipeline.yml)
-- Commit your code to source control (e.g. `chore(build): Add build/release assets`)
 - Create your query & commands models in the Api project
 //#if efcore
 - Setup `IEntityConfiguration<TModel>` classes for any query contracts and commands.
+//#if metadata
-Command data is automatically saved to the database and query contracts are queried by entity framework.
+    - Command data is automatically saved to the database.
+//#endif
+    - Query contracts are queried by entity framework.
 - Run .\migrations_add to setup your database
 //#endif
 - Create routes in `Routes.cs` located in the WebApi project\